Summary

 Purpose

-Convert a number to text in a number format
+Convert a number to text with a number format

 Return value

-A number as text in the given format.
+A number formatted as text in the given format.

 Syntax